 Breeders, veterinarians and clubs should work closely together to control the spread of NCL.

-Buyers of puppies should be informed of the genetic test results of the parents.
+Buyers of puppies should be informed about the genetic test results of the parent animals.

 Through consistent prevention and responsible breeding, the mutation can be eliminated from affected breeds in the long term.